 The subject Tourism Market Research has been given as a compulsory subject for the first time in the University of Seville in academic year 2011-2012.
 It is a compulsory subject because it must be taken by all the students registered in the Degree.
 It is a third year subject of the Tourism Degree and consists of six ECTS.
 The teachers of that subject are the authors of this paper.
 However, this subject is not included in every curriculum of those Spanish universities imparting the Tourism Degree.
 For instance, among the nine public universities of Andalusia, this subject is taught only in the universities of Cordoba, Malaga and Seville.
 That is, the subject is imparted in three of the eight universities that currently offer the Tourism Degree.
-The subject is compulsory in the three universities mentioned.
-In Spain, the subject is present in the curricula of less than half of the universities.
+The subject is compulsory in the three universities.
 We believe this subject should have a greater academic participation in Andalusia and Spain due to the transcendence of tourism in our country and the need for training the students and enhancing their interest in tourism research.